 Instead of tossing the suckers away, I often experiment with rooting them to grow new plants.
 Since the temperatures are warmer in summer than early spring, the tomato transplants are eager to settle in and begin growing.

-Tips on Growing New Tomato Plants from Cuttings
+Tips for Growing New Tomato Plants from Cuttings

 Choose a dry day to trim or prune your tomato plants so the cut area heals over quickly reducing the chances of disease.

-1. Select healthy shoots at the base of the plant with no signs of disease.
+Select healthy shoots at the base of the plant with no signs of disease.
+Aim for suckers that are around 3-5-inches long.
 Use clean pruning shears or scissors to snip the sucker branches off the plant.

-5. Water the seedlings well after transplanting and keep well watered until the plants begin to grow.
-Shade the seedlings from the summer sun until it adapts and starts forming new foliage.
+Water the seedlings well after transplanting and keep well watered until the plants begin to grow.
+Shade the seedlings from the hot summer sun until it adjusts and starts forming new foliage.

 Rooting tomato suckers and growing new plants is a nifty little way of getting an additional tomato harvest for free.
 If you garden in an area with a longer growing season, cloning new plants from stem cuttings is a great way to grow a second crop of healthy tomatoes in the fall when the temperatures are cooler.